Reisyukaku/ReiNX/README.md

 **Features:**
-* Modularity (doesnt rely on or require any SD files to run; customize SD files to your liking)
+* Modularity (doesn't rely on or require any SD files to run; customize SD files to your liking)

 * Loads all KIPs from `/ReiNX/sysmodules/` directory